 As a result, I have surrendered to a better life for myself because the time has come to acknowledge that it is me who needs to take care of me.

 Making this decision means a lot for my business and mentoring as well.
 It means that I cannot authentically talk about diet plans with a client when I recognize the signs of food addiction all over their life.
 I want to provide deeper mentoring and not all dieters are ready for that.

-Consequently, the book I am writing takes a bit longer since I need to rewrite it to a deeper level, for I am not the only one who mistakes her problem to lose stubborn weight as a dietary problem.
-I want and need to go deeper than weight loss diets.
+Consequently, the book I am writing about food addiction takes a bit longer since I need to rewrite it to a deeper level, for I am not the only one who mistakes her problem to lose stubborn weight as a dietary problem.
+I want and need to go deeper than weight-loss diets.

 My dear Food, thank you for trying to help me, but I’m parting ways.
 Maybe we’ll meet again, hopefully on equal ground.